CCMS-UCSD/GNPSDocumentation/docs/lexicon.md

 **MassIVE:** a community resource to promote the exchange of mass spectrometry data.
 See [https://massive.ucsd.edu](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) **.** Data from MassIVE can be directly imported into the GNPS environment.

-**Proteomics2:** the beta-test server for workflow in development on GNPS.
+**Proteomics2:** the beta-test server for workflow in development at GNPS.
 See [proteomics2.ucsd.edu](https://proteomics2.ucsd.edu/)

-**ProteoSAFE:** the workflow manager for job scheduling on the cluster from Center of Computational Mass Spectrometry (CCMS) hosting GNPS and MassIVE.
+**ProteoSAFe:** the workflow manager for job scheduling on the cluster from Center of Computational Mass Spectrometry (CCMS) hosting GNPS and MassIVE.

 **Quickstart interface:** a simplified web-interface of GNPS that accelerates GNPS job preparation for molecular networking, FBMN, and data conversion/deposition.
 See [https://gnps-quickstart.ucsd.edu/featurebasednetworking](https://gnps-quickstart.ucsd.edu/featurebasednetworking).